 There's a huge amount of plagiarism and piracy out there and Amazon is fighting a constant battle against scammers and cheats.
 Neither KDP nor ACX have any interest in punishing legitimate rights holders.
 Once you can prove that you are not only the publisher, but also the author, all will be well.

-The challenge for most author publishers is knowing why the email was triggered and what kind of proof they are looking for, as communications with KDP support desk are not always clear, and can take time.
+The challenge for most of us is knowing what triggered the email and what kind of proof they are looking for, as communications with Amazon support desks are not always clear, and can sometimes go round in circles for a long time.

-Time you may feel don’t have with a five-day deadline looming over you.
+Time you may feel you don't have, with a five-day deadline looming over you.

-Why Would Amazon Ask You to Prove Your Publishing Rights?
+Why Does Amazon Ask You to Prove Your Publishing Rights?

 Here are some typical reasons why Amazon can ask you to prove you are the rights-holder of a book you've written and published: